 Leisure activities on the park include a pitch & putt course, which is almost half a mile long if you laid the holes end to end!
 Then there’s the Boules pitch.
 Both are free to use and you can borrow clubs and balls from Reception.
 Rabbits, moles and squirrels add interest!

 The two beautiful lakes and river are for wildlife.
-You can try your luck at fishing for free if you have a license but you need to understand that nature has provided some pretty efficient fisherman with herons and otters frequenting the site.
+You can try your luck at fishing on the river for free if you have a license but you need to understand that nature has provided some pretty efficient fisherman with herons and otters frequenting the site.
 For the dedicated angler, the Stour, Avon and specialist fisheries are nearby.

 At the end of another great day in the New Forest or Dorset countryside, you’ll find a pub serving refreshments and food within a comfortable walk from the park.

 In the summer months, you can enjoy fish & chips, pizza and other food from mobile caterers.
 There are also occasional visits from a mobile bar and tastings by local breweries and wineries.

 Activities and Local Attractions